 Many businesses ignore localized SEO because they’re unaware of its advantages.
 Let’s break down some key stats, findings, and benefits.

 - Almost half of all searches are local

 - It’s often easier to rank locally

-- Almost 90% of local searches lead to same-day contact
+- 80% of mobile-based local searches lead to transactions

 - Improved overall SEO